Overview

 1. Search UI

 The fastest and easiest way of building and testing Quantexa News API queries is using Search UI.
-Build powerful queries in seconds, and instantly view article results and analytics.
-When you are happy with your query, simply copy it into your production environment.
+Build your queries in seconds and when you are happy with your query, simply copy and paste the code generated.

 Step 1: Getting access to News API

 - Before starting, make sure you have created a News API account and have access to your App ID and Key.
-Click here to create a free account.
+Subscribe to create a free account.

 Step 2: Build your search

-Enter your username and password — contact the Quantexa support team in case you don’t have your credentials.
+Enter your username and password — contact the Quantexa support team if you don’t have your credentials.

 Enter your query criteria.
 See the sample below: